lcondliffe/ansible-lab/README.md

 NOTE: You must also configure an AWS authentication method on this host in order for the dynamic inventory and other API calls to AWS functionality to work.

 ### To-Do
-- Hide the lab instances behind a NAT gateway rather than have public IPs assigned to all nodes.
 - Parametise the configuration with variables.
 - Extra comments to describe the infra